-What eat and drink before and after dance classes
+What dancers eat and drink before and after dance classes

 Most dance classes require a ton of energy, focus, and strength.
 Dancers and teachers need to be fuelling their bodies in a healthy way so as to be able to…